Ashanks70/Engineering_4_Notebooks/README.md

 ![Ring](images/RingKey.png)

 ### Reflection
-This was really simple to make and it just required me to follow the instructions
+This was really simple to make and it just required me to follow the instructions.
+The other part on this side was far more complicated and required the helix tool to complete.
+I think that this assignment was fairly unbalanced in design.

 &nbsp;
 &nbsp;